This web application is associated with the project

 (evaluated in the absence of light pollution) (Section V.A.1 of [2]), and (ii) on biodiversity reservoirs (Section III.B of [2]).

-The application does not allow visualization of the impact of light pollution on dispersion of amphibians due to the few number of impacted zones.
+The application does not allow to visualize the impact of light pollution on amphibian dispersion, due to the small number of areas affected.

-It does not allow neither visualization of biodiversity reservoirs for bats (Rhinolophus spp and Myotis spp) due to the confidentiality
+Biodiversity reservoirs for bats (Rhinolophus spp and Myotis spp) cannot be visualized either, due to data confidentiality.

 The "overall score" is derived from the combination of ecological stakes without light pollution (high or moderate),